DimensionDev/Maskwork/Docs/_Index.md

 Maskwork is the protocol for Maskbook applications.
 The protocol is a collection of selected payloads, which may be classified into several components.
 Similarly, HTTP has 2 famous payloads, namely, Request and Response; HTTP includes components like MIME Type and Cookie.

+## Maintenance

+Maskwork is maintained by Maskwork Special Interest Group (MWSIG).
+MWSIG has its standard workflows.

-## Convention
+## Conventions

+### Documentation Conventions

 - All wording in these documents abide to IETF RFC 2119.

+### Technical Conventions

 - Primarily, this specification defines several data structures and the rules around their processing.
 It is transportation-agnostic in that the concepts can be used within the same process, in many various message passing environments.
 It uses JSON (RFC 4627) as data format.
 - All JSON-based payloads should generally follow Wrapper_v1, unless otherwise noted.
 - Only ISO 8601 time is used.
 Other time representation formats are avoided.
 - Identifiers should generally abide to Uniform Resource Name (ITEF RFC 2141).
 - In actual practice, the format should generally be "urn:Maskbook:${PayloadType}:${Version}:${InternalIdentifier}".
 - Any URN string must be a valid UTF-7 string.
 However, when encoding any part, the not-to-encode list should include only alphanumerical characters, slash, and dot.
 - Only Base64url (RFC 4648) is used in this specification; generic Base64 is not allowed.
 - The term "Base58" in this specification specifically refers to the variation adopted by Bitcoin.
 - Unless otherwise noted, Hex encoding always uses uppercase characters.
-- When a non-ASCII domain name is needed, use Punycode (RFC 3492) encoding.
+- When a non-ASCII domain name is needed, use Punycode (IETF RFC 3492) encoding.

-## Terminologies
+##Terminologies

 - **URN Classifier**: The class part of a URN, like "urn:Maskbook:Post:3".